Published 20 January 2014 Simon Marsh

 “New Work: Kerry Tribe” premieres an SFMOMA commission by the Los Angeles–based artist and filmmaker that offers insight into the work of Standardized Patients—professional actors who portray patients in a simulated clinical environment as part of medical students’ training.
 The multi-channel video installation explores questions of empathy, communication, and performance, and was developed through Tribe’s close collaboration with professional clinicians, communication experts,and Standardized Patients at Stanford University and the University of Southern California.
 In this, Tribe’s first solo exhibition at a major U.S. museum, the artist builds upon her history of engaging individuals from the acting and medical communities and exploring the willing suspension of disbelief.
 The exhibition will be on view from October 7, 2017 through February 25, 2018 at San Francisco Museum of Modern Art. © Blouin ArtInfo August 30, 2017.

-‘Employing image, text, sound, structure, and space, her work plays upon the internal workings and ingrained habits of the mind, its unavoidable quirks, flaws, and shifting fault-lines, its plasticity and ultimate unreliability…’Tribe’s work has been the subject of many solo exhibitions you can view her full Biography here.
+‘Employing image, text, sound, structure, and space, her work plays upon the internal workings and ingrained habits of the mind, its unavoidable quirks, flaws, and shifting fault-lines, its plasticity and ultimate unreliability…’the subject of many solo exhibitions you can view her full Biography here.

 Kerry Tribe is represented by 1301PE in Los Angeles, where she currently lives and works.
 Her art addresses processes of thought and its relationship to subjectivity, narrative, place and time.
-Stimulating both reflexive experience and a reflection upon such experience, she prompts an unusual type of self-consciousness,
+Stimulating both reflexive experience and a reflection upon such experience, prompting an unusual type of self-consciousness.

 © Panoptic Press || Respective Artists